• Free shipping on all orders

 3. Newly Adopted

-If your cat is the newest member of the household, they can feel out of place as they get used to their new environment.
+If your cat is the newest member of the household, it can feel out of place as they get used to their new environment.
 This adjustment period could take several weeks until the cat feels more comfortable.
 In the meantime, they can have litter box problems.

 white cat with the owner